Linking Selenium Sources to Ecosystems: Local and Global Perspectives

 Global Prediction of Selenium Sources

-From the combined global distribution of phosphate deposits and petroleum-generating basins, it is possible to produce a world-wide map that shows the distribution of organic-carbon enriched sedimentary basins.
+From the combined global distribution of phosphate deposits and petroleum-generating basins, it is possible to produce a world-wide map that shows the distribution of organic-carbon enriched sedimentary basins (Figure 1).
 Current anthropogenic activity, when combined with our forecasts, helps locate areas that may warrant investigations of Se dynamics during development or expansion.
 The United States has remained the world's largest producer of phosphate rock throughout most of the last century and into the 21st century.
 North Africa and the Middle East together produce a comparable amount.
-Major oil production is from the Middle East (6,870 million barrels per year) with Latin America, Central Eurasia, Asia and the Pacific, the United States, and Europe each contributing in the range of 2,500 million barrels per year.
+Major oil production is from the Middle East (6,870 million barrels per year) with Latin America, Central Eurasia, Asia and the Pacific, the United States, and Europe each contributing in the range of 2,500 million barrels per year (see Refining page).
 Areas of the Alaskan North Slope, North Africa, and Kazakhstan represent areas where both commodities are available or where industries possibly will expand.

 Phosphoria Formation/Valley Fills (Southeast Idaho)